Who doesn’t love to shout in a canyon to hear their voice echo back to them?

 Nobody wants to hear more unwanted noise.

-While most traditional environmental noise treatments have focused around reflective sound wall designs like concrete or wood, the persistent issue of reflected noise has driven the development of sound-absorbing noise treatments and sound barrier wall.
+While most traditional environmental noise treatments have focused around reflective sound wall designs like concrete or wood, the persistent issue of reflected noise has driven the development of sound absorbing sound walls and noise barrier wall installation.

-In essence, a barrier that contains a porous face allowing sound waves to enter, and additional internal components that further diffuse or “absorb” the sound waves to prevent them from reflecting, is known as an absorptive sound wall or noise barrier.
+In essence, a sound absorbing panel that contains a porous face allowing sound waves to enter, and additional internal components that further diffuse or “absorb” the sound waves to prevent them from reflecting, is known as an absorptive sound wall or noise barrier.